The translation of this document is outdated.

 of rights.
 A local government uses its property and shall act

-and provide them with necessary services (administration
+with necessary services (administration institutions, social and

-institutions, social and health care, educational, cultural,
+health care, educational, cultural, sport and other

 [17 February 2005]